 Broome has a rich Aboriginal history and vibrant culture.
 You can learn more about Aboriginal traditions and lifestyles by visiting cultural centres such as the Broome Historical Museum, which has exhibitions on local and Aboriginal history.
 Attending Aboriginal dance performances or participating in Aboriginal guided tours can also be a rewarding experience.

-Activities to do in Broome
+Activities in Broome

 Open-air cinema